vbaconnet-ledger/developer-portal/_docs/platform-app/howto/fund.md

 **Payloads generation**

 How are generated `exchangePayload` and `payloadSignature` ? <br>
-Here is a diagram [TO BE UPDATED] to explain this:
+Here is a diagram to explain this:

 [![Payload and Payload Signature generation diagram](../../images/funding-payload-signature-generation.png)](../../images/funding-payload-signature-generation.png)